 Measures to reduce the spread of Staphylococcus aureus

-Prevention of spread and infection in special care nurseries such as NICUs Neonatal intensive care unit (NICU) Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 9% of newborns need special care after birth due to prematurity, problems... read more
+Prevention of spread and infection in special care nurseries such as NICUs Neonatal intensive care unit (NICU) Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 10% of newborns need some special care after birth due to prematurity, problems... read more

 Monitoring for infection in the hospital